Time Out says

 What's on at RIBA

-This exhibition of works by the prominent British photographer showcases over 100 black and white dramatic vignettes of urban scenes such as British architecture and European landscapes throughout the 50s and 60s, as well as a selection of Smith’s published...
+This exhibition of works by the prominent British photographer showcases over 100 black-and-white dramatic scenes such as British architecture and European landscapes taken during the 1950s and 1960s, as well as a selection of Smith’s published books,...